 - Greens: If your fish are the type to munch on aquarium plants, such as anacharis, give them greens as well.
 Options include lettuce, cucumber, zucchini, and spinach.
 Clip the greens to the side of the tank or fasten them in place near the substrate, but remove or replace the uneaten vegetables within 24 hours.
 Fish such as plecostomus love to eat fresh greens.

 The biology of different fish means they often need different food.
 Therefore, if you have a variety of fish in your aquarium, use a combination of food—such as floating foods, slow-sinking foods, and rapidly sinking foods—to ensure they're getting the nutrition they need.

 How Much to Feed

-Adult fish can be fed once a day, around the same time, though you can feed them multiple times a day if you're giving them a smaller amount each feeding Young fish may need three or four feedings a day.
+Adult fish can be fed once a day, around the same time, though you can feed them multiple times a day if you're giving them a smaller amount each feeding.
+Young fish may need three or four feedings a day.
 Herbivores typically don't have large stomachs to hold a lot of food, as in nature they would nibble on algae and plants throughout the day.
 They can be fed more frequently than carnivores, or given live greens that they can snack on throughout the day.
-Follow the rule of thumb that you should feed the fish only what they will eat in 5 minutes.
-If there is food left after that time (except for the fresh greens) you are feeding too much.
+Follow the rule of thumb that you should feed the fish only what they will eat in five minutes.
+If there is food left after that time (except for the fresh greens), you are feeding too much.
 One exception is for fish that are nocturnal (night time) feeders, where you should put the food in the aquarium in the evening before turning off the lights, and let the fish eat overnight.